marcora/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-9-1.png)

-As expected, the weekend activity pattern is shifted to the right (later time) compared to the weekday activity pattern.
+As expected, the weekend activity pattern is shifted to the right (at a later time of day) compared to the weekday activity pattern.